catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

        X-Account-Project-Domain-Id: default
                         X-Trans-Id: tx5deb854e32d94eec8c658-005dd47fc0

     # Once we have the storageURL, the token and the policy we need.
-We export them for use in our curl command.
+    # We export them for use in our curl command.

     $ export storageURL="https://object-storage.ostst.wgtn.cat-it.co.nz:443/v1/AUTH_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     $ export token="gAAAAABdwJ5KkgWpKIHN_4xaFxkqPpvivOO2Qc4kavx832WC3GNws74icYXvzGUQy7eHxkSgbSpbPzj-j2PikiY6KmbwaqFdlStRSUXbmW0ZR6edoKzw8fDy7FXedR1kWR-j83HQfICzw802Z1zbnZw1Tho7F6vDVo5OEyQw6ORQTSINl6diBD4"
     $ export policy="nz-wlg-2--o1--sr-r3"

-    # To create a container with a non-default policy we have to specify our policy when we use the curl command.
+    # To create a container with a non-default policy we have to specify our
+    # policy when we use the curl command.
-    # Make sure that you end the storage url with  "/[name of the container]"
+    # Make sure that you end the storage url with  "/name of the container"

     $ curl -v -X PUT -H "X-Auth-Token: $token" -H "X-Storage-Policy: $policy" $storageURL/cont-pol